-Healthy Moist Carrot Muffins Recipe with Applesauce lets you enjoy carrot cake for breakfast with this spicy, whole-grain, healthy Carrot Cake Muffins recipe.
-These carrot muffins are lightly sweetened and topped with a delicate cream cheese icing.
-Bring your home to life with the smell of freshly baked muffins, full of lots of carrots.
+Healthy Moist Carrot Muffins Recipe with Applesauce lets you enjoy carrot cake for breakfast!
+Carrot Muffins are spicy and made healthy with whole-grains and applesauce.
+The best carrot muffin recipe is lightly sweetened and topped with a delicate cream cheese icing recipe.
+Cream cheese muffins brings your home to life with the smell of spices and freshly baked muffins, full of carrots.
 Made egg-free and dairy-free, these vegan muffins are a breakfast-approved twist of one of your all-time favorite recipes.

 You know, I had my fling with the carrot cake a couple of years ago when I made this vegan carrot cake.
 The thing is, I had been an eater of carrot cakes, but never a maker.
 Believe it or not, with all my baking experience, I felt intimidated by the idea of making a carrot cake.

 Then I finally made one.
 And then another.
 And so on.
 Here’s where I landed.
 I based my best carrot cake recipe off of my easy wacky cake recipe.
 Just add in some shredded carrots and nuts and spices and voila!

 Now I’m thinking of all kinds of way to use my newfound passion for making carrot cake recipes.
-For example, carrot cake muffins. 🥕 ❤️
+For example, the carrot cake muffin. 🥕 ❤️

 Healthy Carrot Muffins

-We’re all looking for healthy ways to start out our days and these vegan carrot cake muffins deliver on both flavor and healthy.
+We’re all looking for healthy ways to start out our days and these healthy carrot cake muffins deliver on both flavor and healthy.
 Here’s how:

-- I use whole wheat pastry flour to keep add lots of fiber
+- I use whole wheat pastry flour to keep add fiber to make each carrot muffin healthy

 - This recipe uses applesauce to help keep the fat content down

 - You’ll also find chia seeds as an egg replacer which keeps the cholesterol out and some heart healthy Omega-3s instead.

-There’s a lot of reasons to love these healthiness of these vegan carrot cake muffins!
+There’s a lot of reasons to love these healthiness of these whole wheat carrot muffins!